icinganalysis/icinganalysis.github.io/content/NACA-TN-2962.md

 >In figures 21(c) and (e) the predominant ice formations are located at the leading edge of the upper surface and at about 13 percent of chord on the lower surface.
-Although there is an ice formation near 3 percent of chord on the lower surface, the effect of 'such a protuber- ance is overshadowed by the greater formation at 13 percent of chord.
+Although there is an ice formation near 3 percent of chord on the lower surface, the effect of such a protuberance is overshadowed by the greater formation at 13 percent of chord.
 An estimate of the leading-edge ice from figures 21(c) and(e) indicates a thickness of about 1/2 inch, with the average thickness on the lower surface at 13 percent of chord about the same.
 By use of figures